ToJasonYu/uw-food-ratings/DESIGN.md

 migration is the right call for a real production system with real users who can't be asked to re-register, but it adds a permanent code path (detecting "is this a legacy plaintext value") that has no purpose once every account has migrated.
-For a project at this stage, that complexity isn't worth it — it exists only to describe the trade-off for whoever reads this next (including future-me, in an interview).
+For a project at this stage, that complexity isn't worth it.

 ## Config notes